 Febfast is an annual health and charity event that encourages thousands of people to take a 28-day break from alcohol, sugar, junk food, smoking or social media after the December/January holiday season, while raising money to support young people experiencing alcohol and other drug related problems.
 This article focuses on participants choosing not to drink alcohol in February.

 You will be supporting thousands of young people across New Zealand faced with serious disadvantage.
-From overcoming mental health issues and the impact of abuse and neglect, to finding safe housing and tackling drug and alcohol problems, febfast dollars have changed the lives of our youth.
+From overcoming mental health issues and the impact of abuse and neglect, to finding safe housing and tackling drug and alcohol problems, febfast dollars have changed the lives of the youth.

 Participants register for the event as individuals or in teams and will receive support via apps, eMagazines, blogs, email, SMS and more.
 If you cannot complete all 28 days, a Time Out Certificate can be purchased allowing you to drink at a wedding, birthday, graduation or other celebration on a nominated date.